Chart Color Schemes

 Infrastructure

-Paradise Point has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Paradise Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects expected to impact the region: The Sovereign Collection, Northpoint Residences, Promenade at Sovereign Shores, and Hope Island Marina Shopping Centre Expansion.
-These are notable projects with potential relevance to the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects expected to impact the region.
+Notable projects include The Sovereign Collection, Northpoint Residences, Promenade at Sovereign Shores, and Hope Island Marina Shopping Centre Expansion.
+Details regarding these projects are provided below.

 Professional plan users can use the search below to filter and access additional projects.